siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

 The Chip Object
 +++++++++++++++++++

-This separate data structure is different from the :class:`~siliconcompiler.Schema` since it instantiates the Schema object and is used to define methods that manipulate the compilation process.
+This separate data structure is different from the :class:`.Schema` since it instantiates the Schema object and is used to define methods that manipulate the compilation process.

 .. autoclass:: siliconcompiler.Chip
    :noindex: